 - We deny that salvation is in any sense a human work.
 Human methods, techniques or strategies by themselves cannot accomplish this transformation.
-Faith is not produced by our unregenerated human nature.
+Faith is not produced by our unregenerate human nature.

 SOLA FIDE (Faith Alone)

 - We reaffirm that justification is by grace alone through faith alone because of Christ alone.
-In justificaiton Christ's righteousness is imputed to us as the only possible satisfaction of God's perfect justice.
+In justification, Christ's righteousness is imputed to us as the only possible satisfaction of God's perfect justice.

 - We deny that justification rests on any merit to be found in us, or upon the grounds of an infusion of Christ's righteousness in us, or that an institution claiming to be a church that denies or condemns sola fide can be recognized as a legitimate church.